mneri/csv/IMPLEMENTATION.md

    0,           0,           0,           0,           0,           0,                   0,0};
 ```
 Rows represent the current state, and columns represent classes of characters.
 On the right-hand side of each row there
-is a comment indicating the state, and the starting state is noted with an `*`.
-A line comment above the table labels
+is a comment indicating the state name, and the starting state is noted with an `*`.
+A line comment above the table
-the columns.
-The first column is labelled with `*`, meaning any character other than those listed in the subsequent
+labels the columns.
+The first column is labelled with `*`, meaning any character other than those listed in the
-columns.
+subsequent columns.
 Next, in order, come the columns for `,`, `\r`, `\n`, `"`, and `EOF` (end of file).
-The padding around rows and
+The padding
-columns is a low-level optimization, and is explained later on in the document.<br/>
+around rows and columns is a low-level optimization, and is explained later on in the document.
+Cells encode both the
+next state and the actions.
+For example, the cell `BFF|EFH` encodes both the _"before field"_ state and the _"end field
+at the current position"_ action.
+The first element in each cell is always the state.<br/>
 States and actions appear in the code as three-letter mnemonics, shown in alphabetical order in the tables below.

 ```